Key information and fees

 You will receive training in simple wax removal using water irrigation systems and wax removal instruments such as loops, curettes and forceps.

 - Safety considerations

 - Professional and insurance issues.

-- Safe technique for wax removal using wax removal instruments and suction devices
+- Safe technique for wax removal using water irrigation systems and wax removal instruments

 Learning, teaching and assessment

-The course operates according to the British Society of Audiology (2016) Minimum Training Guidelines for Aural Care.
-It consists of pre-course e-learning, a practical workshop in the Aston Audiology clinical skills laboratory, development of a skills portfolio during a supervised patient clinic, peer review, a written exam and a practical competency exam.
-Successful completion of all elements will result in a competency certificate.
+This course operates according to the British Society of Audiology (2016) Minimum Training Guidelines for Aural Care.
+It consists of pre-course learning, a practical workshop in the Audiology clinical skills laboratory, development of a skills portfolio during a supervised patient clinic, peer review, a written exam, and assessment of practical competency.
+Successful completion of the course leads to a competency certificate.